kevin-jinsang-kim/GraphQLDemo/README.md

 # GraphQLDemo
-Just a simple demo for GraphQL
+Demo to explain and show GraphQL